Deploy Python using Docker containers

 Congratulations on completing this walkthrough of deploying a containerized Python app to Azure App Service!

 As noted earlier, you can learn more about the Docker and App Service extensions by visiting their respective repositories on GitHub: vscode-docker and vscode-azureappservice.
-Issues and contributions are also very welcome.
+Issues and contributions are also welcome.

 To learn more about Azure services that you can use from Python, including data storage along with AI and Machine Learning services, visit Azure Python Developer Center.